2024%202:26:22%20PM

 In The News

 In January 2015, Dr. Taylor was selected as the winner of $5,000 of Illumina sequencing reagents in Illumina's MiSeq My Focus contest.
-As a part of the Microbial Genomics Resource Group, the lab uses the Illumina MiSeq to explore microbial diversity in the gastrointestinal tract, urogenital tract, airways, and hospital environments.
+His lab uses the Illumina MiSeq to explore microbial diversity in the gastrointestinal tract, urogenital tract, airways, and hospital environments.
 Differences in bacterial community structure in these environments often correlate with diseases and we aim to advance diagnosis and treatment of a variety of conditions including sexually transmitted infections, obesity, diabetes and cancer.